yannxou/RefaceCPLiveControl/README.md

 * Press and release the key to toggle the arrangement record.
 * Press and hold + D to go back to arrangement.
+* Press and hold + D# to toggle MIDI arrangement overdub.

 #### D note